datagrok-ai/public/help/discover/semantic-types.md

 Semantic type is stored in the [column tags](tags.md#semantic-type).
 It could be either detected automatically by column semantic type detectors, or set manually.

-## Manually setting semantic types
+## Manually Setting Semantic Types

 Open column properties (click on a column and press F2, or right-click and select Properties), see 'Semantics' field.

-## Automatic semantic type detection
+## Automatic Semantic Type Detection

-Out-of-the-box, the following semantic types are automatically detected based on the content:
+Out of the box, the following semantic types are automatically detected based on the content:

 * Molecule
 * IP Address